moncla-lab/treesort-pipeline/README.md

 While this backbone tree input does not change, new divergence trees are generated for the challenge segments for each replicate run.
 The ```--no-collapse``` flag is used during ```rule treesort``` to ensure that all annotated TreeSort tree outputs retain the same topology as the backbone.

-By default, the pipeline runs ```REPS=range(1000)``` replicates, but this can be adjusted in the Snakefile.
-Due to its computational intensity, we recommend running the pipeline on an HPC system.
+The current Snakefile is set to produce 5 replicate treesort runs (```REPS=range(5)```), but this can be increased to fit your data's needs.
+Due to its computational intensity, we recommend running >10 reps on an HPC system.

 **Note:** The provided ```Snakefile``` and ```descriptor.csv``` is configured for the example data in ```EXAMPLE_DATA```.
 Change this to match your data after running the example.